This post has been updated to reflect the FY 2022 coding guidelines.

 Looking in the ICD-10-CM coding manual in the Alphabetic Index under Cancer, it tells us to also see Neoplasm, by site, malignant.
-Under Neoplasm, neoplastic, it refers us to also see the Table of Neoplasms.

-Going to the term “prostate (gland)” in the Table of Neoplasms, we can see that C61 is the proper code for Malignant Primary.
+Going to the term prostate (gland) in the Table of Neoplasms, we can see that C61 is the proper code for Malignant Primary.

 Review the instructional notes for any additional coding instructions to determine if any other codes need to be assigned.
 In this case, there is nothing else in the documentation to warrant any additional codes.

-Verified in the Tabular, C78.02 refers to Secondary malignant neoplasm of left lung.
+C78.02, Secondary malignant neoplasm of left lung